Ritesh-Yadav/Ritesh-Yadav.github.io/_posts/2020-10-18-format-certificate-from-aws-sercet-manager.md

 $ base64 certificate > encoded_certificate
 ```

+:warning: Depending upon which `base64` flavour you are using, you might see new line character in the encoded file.
+If you see new line in the encode file then try using `-w 0` option. e.g `base64 -w 0 private_key > encoded_private_key`
+{: .notice--warning }

 When you want to download and use the certificate, just decode back.
 Certificate and key would be properly formatted.
 Following is the bash script to do so:

 ```bash